skrey/yellow-extensions/source/help/en/troubleshooting.md

 2020-10-28 14:13:07 info Install extension 'German 0.8.24'
 2020-10-28 14:13:07 info Install extension 'French 0.8.24'
 2020-10-28 14:13:17 info Add user 'Anna'
-2020-10-28 21:02:42 info Update extension 'Core 0.8.26'
+2020-10-28 21:02:42 info Update extension 'Core 0.8.34'
 2020-10-28 21:02:42 error Can't write file 'system/extensions/yellow-system.ini'!
 ```

 Check the log file for errors.
 When there are write errors, then give write permissions to the affected files.
-When there are extension errors, then contact the developer/designer.
-When there are layout problems, then replace the affected files with the latest version.
+When there are other errors, then contact the developer/designer and replace the affected files.
 If you're not sure what causes problems, then activate the debug mode.
 This will show additional information on the current page.

 Open file `system/extensions/core.php` and change the first line to `<?php define("DEBUG", 1);`